tothaval/AidingElementsUserInterface/testrun/readme.txt

 right click on surface: instantiate a right click element, which allows
 	you to quit the application or shutdown your computer

-F1: instantiate Manual element
+F1: instantiate Manual element (english language only)

 F2: instantiate MyNote element, an application for the creation of notes
-	to capture ideas, save and load of note contents now works properly
+	to capture ideas, save and load of note contents now works properly, the element itself is still work in progress(__WIP__)

-F3: instantiate FlatShareCostCalculator element, still work in progress,
+F3: instantiate FlatShareCostCalculator element, still __WIP__

-	it currently produces some sort of stack overflow when saving or loading data from xml. couldn't figure it out today, but narrowed it down. somehow the load function is called a multitude of times, gonna fix this asap.
+began implementing property saving and loading, once the ui was active for one time, a data folder will be created in the same folder where the binary is located. within this folder there is a core folder and within that is a coredata.xml file. manipulate the values of that file to change parts of the appearance. still wip, other data types will follow next.